 Will these scanners work on cars made in Europe and Japan?

 Most models, yes.
-The Launch CRP129 will cover European Fords, as well as several European models like Mini, Volkswagen, and BMW.
+The Launch CRP129 will cover European Fords and several European models like Mini, Volkswagen, and BMW.
 This is also true of the Launch CRP129X.
-The Launch CRP129X is more comprehensive when it comes to Asian cars, covering a wider range of models and brands.
+The Launch CRP129X is more comprehensive regarding Asian cars, covering a wider range of models and brands.

 For higher-end European cars, you’ll want to look at the vehicle list of the Launch CRP129E, which includes most of the major names.
 It is equally comprehensive when it comes to cars from North America and Asia.